terryp/action-assets/support/ide-file-uploads.md

 Uploading files to Action.IO is quick and easy.
 There's no need to FTP or SCP files to your development box (although you can, if you want to).

+<p class="alert">This article describes how to upload individual files.
+If you need to upload an entire project / complex directory structure, please read [this article]()</p>

 In the file browser, right-click the destination directory where you'd like to upload the image and click "Upload files to [your folder name]".

 ![Directory Menu](https://raw.github.com/action-io/action-assets/master/support/screenshots/file-uploads-1.png)